Douglas J. Henry, O.D., Ph.D.

 Stephen L. Ebersole, O.D.

-Dr. Ebersole is a graduate of the University of Delaware where he earned a Bachelor of Arts degree in biology.
+Dr. Ebersole graduated from the University of Delaware where he earned a Bachelor of Arts degree in biology with double minor in Fine Art and English literature.
 Dr. Ebersole earned his doctorate of optometry at The Ohio State University, where he was a Beta Sigma Kappa honor student and class President for four years.
-After graduating completed a residency program centered on the diagnosis and management of common ocular diseases such as: glaucoma, cataracts, and macular degeneration.

-Dr. Ebersole served on the Maine Optometric Associations Board of Directors where he was instrumental in bringing the InfantSEE® program to Maine.
+Dr. Ebersole has served on the Maine Optometric Associations Board of Directors where he was instrumental in bringing the InfantSEE® program to Maine.
+He also served as the President of Maine Board of Optometry for 5 years.